pinoOgni/pinoOgni/README.md

   Passionate about open-source projects, Cloud and Linux networking📦🔗.</h3>

-- 🔭 I’m currently working on **personal and private company projects 🤞.**

-- 🌱 I’m currently learning **Jenkins, Terraform and more DevOps tools.**

 - 💬 Ask me about **Kubernetes and Linux.**

 - 📄 I worked **as a Software Engineer in Tokyo 🇯🇵 for one year.**